jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 I introduced __Prompt Engineering Patterns__ in my previous [blog](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html) to get better results from Large Language Models/Generative AIs (LLMs/GenAIs).
 This blog will continue with a few more.

 # Pre-Prompt or Built-In Prompts
-A LLM/GenAI platform may include some pre-prompts or built-in prompts to set up a few ground rules.
+An LLM/GenAI platform may include some pre-prompts or built-in prompts to set up a few ground rules.
 These prompts are intrinsically added at the start of each session.

 They may instruct the LLM/GenAI to generate results of a certain form or avoid questionable content such as:
 * Profanity